An inclusive and supportive organisation

-ElderPRIDE is Eldercare’s commitment to supporting our lesbian, gay, bisexual, transgender and intersex (LGBTI) residents, family members, staff and volunteers to ensure they feel welcomed and safe.
+ElderPRIDE is Eldercare’s commitment to supporting our lesbian, gay, bisexual, transgender, gender diverse and intersex (LGBTIQ) residents, family members, staff and volunteers to ensure they feel welcomed and safe.

-ElderPRIDE acknowledges that the LGBTI community is diverse, but people can encounter similar challenges, such as discrimination.
+ElderPRIDE acknowledges that the LGBTIQ community is diverse, but people can encounter similar challenges, such as discrimination.

 We also understand that attributes such as sexual orientation, sexual characteristics and gender identity are important, but these do not define people as individuals.

 Eldercare is proud to be a Rainbow Tick

 We see ourselves as an ally of the LGBTIQ community; partnering to change discriminatory attitudes and negative behaviours.

 We believe we have a significant role to play in promoting a deeper understanding of the ways in which past and present experiences of discrimination can impact our LGBTIQ residents, family members, staff and volunteers.

 - To treat individuals for who they are.

 - To be inclusive, regardless of whether a person discloses their sexuality or gender identity.

 - To provide integrated residential care and retirement living services that encompass individualised wellbeing approaches that support the mind, body and spirit.